CodeAX2/csci-432-final/README.md

 - Enemies
 - Neutral

 The goal is to seat people who are friends at the same table, while avoiding seating enemies at the same table.

-Three possible algorithms to solve this are:
+Some possible algorithms to solve this are:
 - Backtracking
 - Simmulated Annealing
 - Genetic Algorithm (our implementation)
+- Dynamic Programming
+- Greedy Algorithm